 The historic correlation between δ 13 C calcite and early summer (May-July) precipitation show that greater early summer precipitation results in calcite with relatively low δ 13 C values, and vice versa.
 In other words, primary productivity in Green Lake is reduced during periods of greater precipitation due to increased cloud cover and reduced light availability.
 Using this relationship, we show that the late glacial/Holocene is characterized by multi-decadal-to-centennial scale paleo-precipitation/cloud variability that fluctuates about a mean value.

 Together, these results provide the first late glacial/Holocene record of winter vortex variability and early summer precipitation for the NE USA at ∼10-50 year resolution.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Kirby, Matthew E., "Using modern oxygen and carbon isotopic calibrations to characterize 14,600 calendar years of atmospheric circulation and precipitation in the NE United States of America" (2001).
-Earth Sciences - Dissertations.
+Earth & Environmental Sciences - Dissertations.
 11.